-For those looking to help diagnose some dataset syncing issues or errors, this document is a compendium of a few we've seen and issus that can be taken to help fix.
+For those looking to help diagnose some dataset syncing issues or errors, this document is a compendium of a few we've seen and steps that can be taken to help fix.

 This is an error due to the need to use a function SQL Server to help expose some data.
-As of writing, this only exists in a few ConnectWise On Premise datasets.
+Currently, this only exists in a few ConnectWise On Premise datasets.
 To help rectify this, take a look at this document for help on adding the permissions.
 Support can help guide you through it as well.

 Older iterations of SQL Server (2008 and before) lack the concat() function which some default datasets use.
 Reach out to our support team for help on removing that function from your datasets.